BorisNaydenov/BorisNaydenov/README.md

 📫 How to reach me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a>

-⚡ Fun fact: I discovered a mistake in a Finance and Investments student's book. #
+⚡ Fun fact: I discovered a mistake in a Finance and Investments student's book.

-This shows that I understand critical thinking but it is not a fun fact.
+ -> So the "Fun fact" shows my critical thinking skill but it is not a fun fact.

 <!---